Is it safe to get a flu shot during pregnancy?

 Yes, it's safe to get a flu shot during pregnancy.
-In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that all women who are pregnant during flu season get a flu shot, regardless of their trimester.
+In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that anyone who is pregnant during flu season get a flu shot, regardless of the trimester.

 A flu shot during pregnancy can help:

-- Protect your baby after birth.
-Infants are at increased risk of severe flu symptoms.
+- Protect a baby after birth.
+Infants are at a higher risk of severe flu symptoms.
 But a flu vaccine can't be given until a baby is 6 months old.
-The antibodies you develop from a flu shot during pregnancy pass through the placenta — and through breast milk if you're breastfeeding.
+The antibodies that develop from a flu shot during pregnancy pass through the placenta.
+They also go through breast milk if you're breastfeeding.
 These antibodies help protect your baby from the flu after birth.

 When you get vaccinated, request the flu shot — not the nasal spray vaccine.
-The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
-The nasal spray vaccine isn't recommended for use in pregnant women.
+The flu shot is made from a virus that is not active.
+That makes it safe during any stage of pregnancy.
+The nasal spray vaccine isn't recommended for use during pregnancy.